 If you only understand that project, you may miss something critical in terms of dependent processes.
 Understanding the overall business processes and your customer's objectives will put you in a position to deliver a stronger project from a technology as well as a business perspective.

-Not only does this approach support a patients-first perspective, it has also saved our specialty pharmacy customers millions of dollars in project benefits.
-And it is one of the reasons we stay with an account for many years as their vendor of choice.
+Not only does this approach support a patients-first perspective, it has also saved our specialty pharmacy customers millions of dollars in project benefits (read about three happy specialty pharmacies in our most recent guide).
+It is one of the reasons we stay with an account for many years as their vendor of choice.

 Note that patient-specific projects, such as education and hub support, are just as important.
 A recent study cited on DrugChannels.net discovered that only 1 in 5 patients are even aware of support services.
 A similar study of 6,000 patients utilizing some form of specialty treatment found that, "when complex medications were accompanied with support services, the odds of patients remaining adherent were on average 23% higher (and in some cases 39% higher) than without such support."

 The patient is always at the forefront of the conversation in healthcare.
 As we do more to to keep them top of mind, we elevate their experiences, outcomes, and the business as a whole.

 Want to do more to make sure that your patients won't be negatively impacted by your next technology project (or its implementation)?
 Check out our latest automation guide.